-Always, always, remember to say “thank you,” whether it’s the grocery store stocker working extra hours to make sure supplies are on the shelf, the person who fills up your water glass in the restaurant, and even the garbage people, as we do when we catch them.
+Always, always, remember to say “thank you,” whether it’s the grocery store stocker working extra hours to make sure supplies are on the shelf, the person who fills up your water glass in the restaurant, or even the garbage people, as we do when we catch them.
 Say it and mean it.

 This weekend I was reminded that although I did say it to a particular individual in our “circle,” I believe I didn’t say it enough.
 I did mention it to Aunt Ruth, and I will continue to tell others the same thing.
 But in this case, I wish I’d said “thank you” just one more time.
 I can’t say more, so I’ll leave it at that.

 I periodically tell BF, “thank you for everything.”
 It’s why I bring him the little treats when I go to Baton Rouge, New Orleans, Mandeville/Covington, or even Hammond.
 It’s my way of thanking him for letting me be me, and not minding when I go out for an SGI activity, or anywhere else.
 He doesn’t mind when I head out, and I always tell him where I’m going (primarily for safety reasons.)
 No reason for him to think I’m sneaking around because I’m really not.

 I also try to remember to thank him when he comes home with an occasional surprise, like when someone gives them fresh veg or other things at work.
 I always ask if he remembered to thank the person who gave it to him.
 “Just say thank you,” I tell him.

 I try to remember to thank people whether I’m in the local shops and restaurants, or on the phone with someone in another city or state.
 Why?
 It’s necessary and goes a long way.